software pro moving to canda from USA

 Secondly, if in an interview an employer tells you 'thanks but you lack canadian experience' what they may often be telling you in reality is that you either lack: soft skills, attitude, professional appearence, or the ability to communicate effectively.
 Saying \"canadian experience\" is a easy out for employers that dont want to be harsh.
 If you find yourself hearing this in numerous interviews, I would recommend talking to an objective friend or your spouse and getting their opinion on how you come across.
 Even if your knowledge and training is the equivelent, you may find that how you fit into an organization will determine your future there.

-Third, please dont make assumptions about Canada as if its the size of NYC :) Every province is different and your best bet is to get online and read about the different provinces as well as (and I really emphasize this here) go to some employment job sites such as www.workopolis.com and www.monster.ca to find out where the jobs are.
+Third, please dont make assumptions about Canada as if its the size of NYC :) Every province is different and your best bet is to get online and read about the different provinces as well as (and I really emphasize this here) go to some employment job sites such as http://www.workopolis.com" rel="nofollow">LINK and http://www.monster.ca" rel="nofollow">LINK to find out where the jobs are.
 You can also find online info about health care, crime rates, education standards, cost of living etc. Talking to others is great, however make sure you get all the sides of the coin.
 There are no extremes in any one institution; there will always be negatives and positives.
 Yes it can be very cold in the prairies however smaller cities often have better job prospects for some occupations because most ppl want to move out of them.
 I have lived in the prairies and there is some job stability (again depending on your occupation).
 Cost of living and especially houses are very different.
 Vancouver is the MOST expensive place to live in Canada.
 You will need on average over $300,000 if you want a single family house in a good area.
 Also, family life including education standards for children are better in places like calgary, edmonton, Regina, winnipeg etc or smaller cities in Ontario.
 You have to do research however.
 Vancouver is great weather wise but as a Counsellor here I feel there are not as many IT positions out here as there would be likely out east.

 Lastly, I would encourage you to learn about the 'hidden job market'.
 Over 80% of jobs are not advertised ANYWHERE and are found through networks and contacts.
 In other words, its who you know and being in the right place at the right time.
 20% of all jobs are advertised and since most ppl only apply for advertised jobs you are competing with even MORE ppl for those limited opportunities.
 Depending on the city you want to go to, find out about the professional associations out there, and talk to professionals in your field.
 Find out if the provincial govt has set up a mentoring or similar program to assist you transition.
 You may find it easier to come here with a job in hand, or as some ppl find , its easier to get a job once you are here.
 I suspect the latter.